lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 - [ ] do function header comments have to follow a certain format, like standard function headers in java?
 - [ ] weird 'not accessible' thing in debugger, can't see any sets ![[Pasted image 264.png]], ![[Pasted image 265.png]]
 - [ ] ASSIGN 3
-	- [ ] is the "limit" of stacks before quiting (Question 9, Question2) of 10000 stacks unique to QT or is that what my PC would have done too? is the behavior of quitting after a certain number unique to QT or would my PC do it too?
+	- [ ] is the behavior of quitting after a certain number of stack frames (stackoverflow with the "unexpectedly finished" message or whatever) unique to QT or would my PC do it too?
-	- [ ] just help on question 9
+	- [ ] help on question 14

 ##  Per Assingment - Assign 3